David Wootton (lord mayor): Career

-Wootton was knighted in the 2013 New Year Honours for services to legal business, charity and the City of London".
+Wootton was knighted in the 2013 New Year Honours "for services to legal business, charity and the City of London".

-Wootton was conferred Doctor of Laws honoris causa by the City University London in 2012, Honorary Doctor Staffordshire University, Honorary Fellow Jesus College Cambridge, Honorary Fellow Guildhall School of Music and Drama ("HonFGS"), one of her Majesty’s Lieutenants for the City of London and Knight of Grace of the Most Venerable Order of the Hospital of St John of Jerusalem.
+Wootton was conferred Doctor of Laws honoris causa by the City University London in 2012, Honorary Doctor Staffordshire University, Honorary Fellow Jesus College Cambridge, Honorary Fellow Guildhall School of Music and Drama ("HonFGS"), one of her Majesty's Lieutenants for the City of London and Knight of Justice of the Most Venerable Order of the Hospital of St John of Jerusalem.

 Personal life

 Married to Elizabeth (Liz), they have two sons (James and Christopher), two daughters (Alexandra and Sophie) and eight grandchildren.
 Sir David and Lady Wootton live in Kent.

 Freemasonry

 Wootton is a committed Freemason.
 In 2007, he served as Senior Grand Warden of the Metropolitan Grand Lodge of London and was Past Grand Sword Bearer in 2012.
 In March 2014, he was promoted to Assistant Grand Master of the United Grand Lodge of England.
 In 2022, Sir David was promoted to Deputy Grand Master.